lsubotic/sockets-proxy/README.md

 * Easy to run
 * Supports IPv4/IPv6
-* Can be wrapped with SSL to handle HTTPS connections The script is written in Python 3.8
+* Can be wrapped with SSL to handle HTTPS connections

+<br/>The script is written in Python 3.8